 The Bottom Line

-The ultimate wiring harness is only as good as its elements and the operating conditions it is built for.
+The ultimate cable assembly is only as good as its elements and the operating conditions it is built for.
 Hence, the kind of components you need to choose for your wiring harness, and how many, will be decided by the applications and the environmental scenarios in that the product is operating in.

 Selecting the right components for your wiring harness is vital to guaranteeing that you have a product that runs flawlessly and meets your design requirements.
 It is essential in developing a wiring harness that will work efficiently.
 Some of the vital considerations for your wiring harness design are the types of insulation, distance, and carrying capacity, along with the environmental conditions the product is intended for.

 When choosing the OEM, make sure your product is with an experienced manufacturer that understands how wiring harnesses work.
-Moreover, you need an OEM that understands your business’s requirements and your product’s characteristics.
+Moreover, you need an OEM that understands your business’s requirements, including vendor managed inventory and your product’s characteristics.